rakeshmaurya1039/Sigma-Demo/README.md

 # Sigma-Demo
-This is  a new demo for Git &amp; Github class
+This is  a new demo for Git &amp; Github class.